 Passport Renewal Step Two

-Once the application form has been completed the applicant will have to complete a DS-82 form.
+Once you have made an appointment at your nearest Embassy, the applicant will have to complete a DS-82 form.
 You will need to fill out all of the information on the form including your contact information and a social security number.

 You'll also need: